11 Effective Ways to Reduce Your Bounce Rate

 A tool like Google Analytics is particularly useful to figure out the causes of a high bounce rate.
-More specifically, Google Analytics allows you to determine the nature of backlinks that bring traffic onto your website.
+More specifically, Google Analytics allows you to determine the nature of backlinks that bring traffic to your website.
 If the visitors that arrive on the site come from another website whose theme is far-removed from yours, your bounce rate will be high.

-To counter this type of situation, you can take the initiative to create a larger ammount of similar content in order to limit the risks of an off-topic article being linked to your site.
+To counter this type of situation, you can take the initiative to create a larger amount of similar content in order to limit the risks of an off-topic article being linked to your site.

 Are you looking to improve your website's bounce rate?